shocknet/Lightning.Pub/README.md

 If installing the ShockAPI onto a pre-existing LND node instance, the decryption passphrase must be proven at user enrollment.
 This requires LND to be in a locked state when creating the user, and the `GUN` password to be synchronized with the LND decryption phrase.

 The API will verify the defined `GUN` password unlocks LND before completing enrollment, and can thus be used in the future to directly unlock LND from Shockwallet.
-This will restrict authentication to the API to only this `GUN` key, to change or add alternative user will require repeating this **"lock and enroll"** process.
+This will restrict authentication to only this `GUN` key.
+Changing or adding alternative users will require repeating this **"lock and enroll"** process.

 There are advanced or testing scenarios where you may wish to bypass this sync and whitelist mechanism, to do so pass the env `TRUSTED_KEYS=false`